jasonad123/fernfolio-redux/README.md

 This is a fun side project for me and I always welcome questions/comments.
 If you run into any problems or have a feature request, please open an issue.
 I try to read every one and will gladly assist you whenever possible.

 ## Credit
+*All the credit for originally developing fernfolio goes to [Tyler Roderick](https://github.com/TylerMRoderick) - thank you for developing an awesome 11ty starter!*
 *This project was originally forked from [eleventy-netlify-boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate), but completely revamped to match the needs of a modern porfolio.*